blckbx/mybosbotexample/README.md

 **Visualization:**

-Run `node visualize` to start up a webpage hosted at http://localhost:7890 or http://(your-local-address):7890
+Run `node visualize` to start up a webservice hosted at http://localhost:7890 or http://(your-local-address/ip):7890

 **Nodes in Path:**